ApolloZhu/ApolloZhu.github.io/source/_posts/wwdc18-scholarships-info.md

 Also, the "Beyond WWDC" essay is very important.
 You should explain, in 500 words, how you share your coding knowledge and enthusiasm for computer science with others.
 Spend some time on this and revise it several times.

 However, that doesn't mean the playground itself isn't important.
 There were many amazing playgrounds, such as [this one here](https://www.youtube.com/watch?v=cq_zLMKB-SE), but some of the [other ones](https://www.youtube.com/playlist?list=PLl469UE7Uwr0bdon2CvnpxmQs16qu4nkf) are not as good.
-So my suggestion is just try your best.
+So my suggestion is just try your best, and see if you can resonate with [former winners](https://itunes.apple.com/story/id1358780266).

 If you'd ever ask me if it's hard, I'll answer yes but ***DOABLE***.
 Just make sure you don't copy any others' code -- the 2048 playground from [last year's submissions](https://github.com/wwdc/2017) was **rejected** for this reason.